Woman Calls Police On 8-Year-Old Girl For Selling Water Without A Permit

 In the Instagram video, the mother approaches Permit Patty and tells viewers what she’s doing.
 As soon as the woman realizes that she’s being recorded, she ducks and runs from the girl’s mother then says, “And illegally selling water without a permit?”
 The mother says she’s selling it on her property, and Permit Patty responds that it isn’t her property.

-The eight-year-old’s cousin Raj posted about it as well and says that the whole scene played out near AT&T Park in San Francisco because her cousin was selling water to people who were on their way to baseball game between the San Francisco Giants and the San Diego Padres.
+The 8-year-old’s cousin, Raj, posted about it as well and says that the whole scene played out near AT&T Park in San Francisco because her cousin was selling water to people who were on their way to baseball game between the San Francisco Giants and the San Diego Padres.
 She also said that all is well with her family.

 “My family thanks you all for the funny comments and memes and words of encouragement.
 My little cousin is doing okay for those who are asking and her mom is going to be pressing charges for harassment.”